ULTRQ7/ProxyNova/README.md

 - 🦾 API fallback to HTML scraping if proxy source is down
 - 🎭 Stylish ASCII banner at launch
 - 🔒 Terminal pauses after execution

+# 🚧 Roadmap & Upcoming Features
+We're actively working on exciting new features to make ProxyNova even more powerful:
+- 🔁 Automatic proxy refresh from multiple sources
+- 📊 Export results to CSV, JSON, or SQLite
+- 🧠 Smart sorting (by response time, location, anonymity level)
+- 🌎 Geolocation tagging of proxies
+- 🖥️ Optional GUI mode
+- ⏱️ Scheduled rechecks and background running
+Stay tuned—this is just the beginning.

 ## 🛠️ Requirements